-Lauren Ray assumed the role of Director of Advancement in 2017 after serving seven years in healthcare philanthropy as Executive Director of Phoebe Foundation.
-Previously a Major Gifts Officer and an Events Specialists at Children's Healthcare of Atlanta, she has 19 years of experience in philanthropic marketing, public relations and fund development.
-Earning BA Degrees in Journalism and English from The University of Georgia, she is a member of the 2007 Leadership Georgia Class, 2008 Leadership Albany Class and the Charity League of Albany where she volunteers for the Phoebe Oncology Center.
-She currently serves as a board member for Strive to Thrive, a local poverty initiative to help families navigate out of poverty, as well as the Albany Area Chamber of Commerce Education Committee which helps showcase and edify great work of local public and independent schools.
-She cherishes time spent with family and friends and thoroughly enjoys community collaboration, working with children and youth, small group studies at her church, a “great party”, all things sports and UGA.
-Married to Todd Ray, they are proud parents of current Knights, son, Thomas, ‘23 and daughter, Murphy, ‘24.
+Lauren Ray has been a part of the Deerfield-Windsor community since 2011.
+School involvement has included volunteer roles with the DWS Parent Association, serving on the Board of Trustees, working as the Director of Advancement, and currently, she serves in the role of Director of Admissions.
+Prior to DWS, she spent 18 years in marketing and healthcare philanthropy at Children's Healthcare of Atlanta and Phoebe Putney Memorial Hospital.
+Earning BA Degrees in both Journalism and English from The University of Georgia, she is a member of the 2007 Leadership Georgia Class, 2008 Leadership Albany Class, and a member of the Charity League of Albany.
+She currently serves as a board member for Strive to Thrive, YoungLife of Albany, as well as the Albany Area Chamber of Commerce Education Committee.
+She cherishes time spent with family and friends, and enjoys community collaboration, working with children and youth, small group studies at her church, a “great party”, all things sports and UGA.
+Married to Todd Ray, they are parents of current Knights, Thomas, ‘23 and Murphy, ‘24.